radius-project/radius/docs/content/tooling/vscode/_index.md

 The Radius extension helps you find information about your applications with Radius by streaming logs directly from the resource to the terminal window inside the VS Code IDE.

-Using the tree view resource nodes found in the explorer section, you can access a action icon command to access this log stream and view logs related to the specific resource choosen.
+From the Radius resource tree, select the logs icon to access and view your container's log stream.

-## Install other Radius extension versions
+## Installation

 You can access other versions of the Radius extension from the following URLs: